Aliases for KMO Gene

 GeneCards Summary for KMO Gene

 KMO (Kynurenine 3-Monooxygenase (Kynurenine 3-Hydroxylase)) is a Protein Coding gene.
-Diseases associated with KMO include transient cerebral ischemia and pneumococcal meningitis.
-Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+Diseases associated with KMO include pneumococcal meningitis.
+Among its related pathways are Metabolism and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
 GO annotations related to this gene include flavin adenine dinucleotide binding and kynurenine 3-monooxygenase activity.

 UniProtKB/Swiss-Prot for KMO Gene